Delhi: Shortage of hospital beds, plasma donors triggers flurry of SOS messages on Twitter | Health

 Some claimed that while the Delhi Corona app showed that beds are available in certain hospitals in the city, the situation on the ground is different.
 Hospitals are not admitting patients as they have run out of beds, they said.

-Many even tagged Delhi Chief Minister Arvind Kejriwal and his deputy Manish Sisodia, who also holds the health portfolio, in their tweets to draw attention to their plight.
+Many even tagged Delhi Chief Minister Arvind Kejriwal and his deputy Manish Sisodia in their tweets to draw attention to their plight.

 The Delhi Corona app allows people to check the availability of beds in government and private hospitals in the national capital.